 “It has a long enough handle to make it easier so you are not on the floor scrubbing and it has very stiff bristles,” McGee said.
-It's convenient!
+So convenient!

-Buckets should not be allowed anywhere near home cleaning because dunking a rag repeatedly into contaminated water/product mixtures will only make your house dirtier, Dougherty said.
-Instead, she advises clients to invest in a few spray bottles and transfer all products into them as soon as they buy them.
+Buckets should not be allowed anywhere near home cleaning because dunking a rag repeatedly into contaminated water and product mixtures will only make your house dirtier, Dougherty said.
+Instead, she advised clients to invest in a few spray bottles and transfer all products into them as soon as they buy them.

 Looking for ways to organize all of this cleaning supplies?
 Check out the articles below for some suggestions:

 - The 1 thing you need to organize your cleaning supplies — and keep kids safe